 The Perfect Pregnancy Skincare Routine

-When creating a pregnancy safe skin care routine, your top priority should be keeping you and your other half safe, protected and healthy with the right products.
+When creating a pregnancy safe skin care routine, your top priority should be keeping you and your baby safe, protected and healthy with the right products.
 Here are the key pregnancy safe skin care products:

 Cleanser — The first and most important step in your pregnancy skin care routine is cleanser.
 It’s the foundation for keeping your skin clean, free from toxins and ready to absorb the nutrients from your other products.

-Toner — A toner is a great way to control any excess oil you may be dealing with, as well as cleaning impurities and leaving a renewed base for nutrients.
+Toner — A toner is a great way to control any excess oil you may be dealing with, as well as restoring hydration to your skin and leaving a renewed base for nutrients.

 Serum — If you’re dealing with dark spots or other discoloration issues, a vitamin C serum is your best bet.
 It can help reduce the appearance of dark spots and improve your skin’s overall texture and glow.

 Moisturizer — Using a moisturizer is a must for your pregnancy skin care routine.
 It’ll help keep your skin supple, soft and hydrated, as well as help protect your skin against environmental stressors.

 Eye Cream — Eye cream can help mask the look of any sleepless pre-baby nights.
 It can help reduce the appearance of dark circles, soften the look of fine lines, and keep your delicate eye area properly hydrated.

 Sunscreen — Wearing sunscreen is more important now than ever!
 Gotta stay healthy for your new arrival.
 Make sure you’re wearing a zinc oxide sunscreen every day and covering all areas of your skin that see the sun.